joeweller/term-slots/README.md

 # Term Slots
-A simple Linux Terminal Slot game, played with fictitious currency in the terminal Currently in early stages of development, but currently playable.
+A simple Linux Terminal Slot game, played with fictitious currency in the terminal.\\n Currently in early stages of development, but currently playable.
 No bugs seen yet.